nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

      - Fiberglass Rod
      - The Hoe if you still need an Artifact
      - Chub for eating if you took them with you yesterday
-     - The fish you took with you yesterday for the Bait purchase
+     - The Fish you took with you yesterday for the Bait purchase
   3. Skip to [The Beach](#the-beach) section below.

 - If you are not purchasing more Bait at the Fish Shop: